International Corporate Relocation Services

-SDC International Shipping offer corporate relocation services to companies throughout the United States.
-These services range from helping relocate a single employee or their family to an overseas location, to ongoing contracts for relocation services on a regular basis, to relocating your entire business to a new location.
+SDC International Shipping offers corporate relocation services to companies throughout the United States.
+These services range from helping relocate a single employee or their family to an overseas location to ongoing contracts for relocation services regularly to relocating your entire business to a new location.

 The relocation of Americans to foreign offices demands a lot from your employees, and most companies will try to go to great lengths to make the process easy for them.

 Until recently, the most common way for companies to pay for the relocation of employees to another country was the lump sum method.
 According to this method, employees who relocate at the request of their employer are given a generous stipend to fund the costs of their relocation.

 The great advantage of this system is that it gives the employee the flexibility to decide on his preferences.
 Those who wanted to sell their possessions locally and buy new things when they arrive at their new home could do this, and those who wanted to use the stipend to fund relocation services could do so.

 Starting in the 2018 US tax year, this is no longer the best move, as employment relocation costs were no longer tax-deductible to individuals but may still be a recognized business expense for the company.
 We are not tax experts, you can find official tax information in this document, and we assume that your company’s accountants will be able to explain this issue far better.

 It means that for your employees that are moving overseas, it makes a lot more sense for the company to pay for a larger portion of the expenses directly to the service provider than to pay the employee.
 Depending on the origin and destination combination, lump sum reimbursements typically range between $10k – $20K, this amount could mean a substantial tax burden on the easily avoidable employee.